dcmi/dctap-python/docs/elements/mandrepeat/index.rst

                 propertyID:          dc:date
                 mandatory:           Y

-    WARNING Shape :default => repeatable: 'N' is not a supported Boolean value.
+    WARNING [:default/repeatable] 'N' is not a supported Boolean value.
-    WARNING Shape :default => mandatory: 'Y' is not a supported Boolean value.
+    WARNING [:default/mandatory] 'Y' is not a supported Boolean value.

 The four possible combinations of ``mandatory`` with ``repeatable`` translate into the following minimum and